santy81855/Computer-Science-I/README.md

     - This will just include the files for the exam reviews I create for each exam.
     - Disclaimer: I never see the exams before hand, so I only make the reviews based on my experience having taken this class already.

+## Pointers

+    - This has a small crash course on pointers for you to follow along step by step to understand pointers.
+    - Then there are some challenges for you to put your pointer knowledge to the test.